jmejia8/cnn-projects/reports/report4.md

-This project is then focused on the design and implementation of two autoencoders based on Artificial Neural Networks (ANNs) the first one to denoise grayscale images and the second for sampling learned patterns in the latent space.
+This project is then focused on the design and implementation of two autoencoders based on Artificial Neural Networks (ANNs) the first one for denoising grayscale images and the second for sampling learned patterns in the latent space.
 Here, multilayer perceptrons are considered.
 To do that, the following condition are imposed:

 1. Assume you have a dataset of images pre-processed.
-2. Used the given dataset to add controlled salt-and-pepper noise with different probability (0.01, 0.05, 0.1 and 0.2).
+2. Use the given dataset to add controlled salt-and-pepper noise with different probability values (0.01, 0.05, 0.1 and 0.2).
 3. Propose an autoencoder for denoising data:
     - Input: Original data.